Jegge/OldMoofKit/README.md

 let state = bike.state
 ```

-You may also subscripe ot the `statePublisher' and be informed when the current state changes.
+You may also subscribe ot the `statePublisher' and be informed when the current state changes.
 Make sure to receive the state changes on the correct thread.

 ```swift
 let subscription: AnyCancellable = bike.statePublisher.receive(on: RunLoop.main).sink { state in